 During the year ended December 31, 2019, the Company recorded a gain on settlement of contingent liabilities in the amount of \$132,300 in connection with potential additional consideration under the igourmet Asset Purchase Agreement.
-This represented an increase of \$121,300 or 1,103% compared to a \$11,000 in the prior year.
+There was no comparable transaction during the current year.

-Gain on sale of fixed assets
+Gain on disposal of fixed assets

-During the year ended December 31, 2019, the Company recorded a gain on the sale of warehouse equipment in the amount of \$12,495; there was no comparable transaction in the prior period.
+During the year ended December 31, 2020, the Company recorded a gain on the sale of warehouse equipment in the amount of \$7,984, compared to a gain on sale of equipment of \$12,495 during the prior period.
+This type of transaction occurs infrequently.